- Oggetto:

 Obiettivi formativi

-The European History of Law course is framed within the general objective of Global law and transnational Legal studies to focus on the discipline of legal comparison that will give the students the possibility to deepen the research of different legal models, practices and cultures that outline the scope of global and transnational law.
+The European History of Law course is framed within the general objective of Global Law and Transnational Legal Studies, focusing on legal comparison.
+This approach enables students to explore different legal models, practices, and cultures that define the scope of global and transnational law.

 - Oggetto: